HomeArticlesHow ToHow to Plan 80C Investments

 How to Plan Section 80C Investments — FY 2026-27

-Plan your Rs 1.5 lakh Section 80C investments for FY 2026-27 — compare PPF, ELSS, EPF, NSC, and life insurance premium with free calculators and a priority order.
+Plan your Rs 1.5 lakh Section 80C investments for FY 2026-27 — compare PPF, ELSS, EPF, NSC, and life insurance with free calculators and a checklist.

-Section 80C of the Income Tax Act allows a deduction of up to Rs 1.5 lakh from your taxable income in every financial year (April–March).
-At a 30% tax bracket, that translates to a saving of Rs 46,800 including cess — real money that stays in your pocket instead of going to the government.
+Section 80C of the Income Tax Act allows a deduction of up to Rs 1.5 lakh from your taxable income in every financial year (April-March).
+At a 30% tax bracket, that translates to a saving of Rs 46,800 including cess, real money that stays in your pocket instead of going to the government.
 The catch: this deduction is only available under the old tax regime.
-If you have opted for the new regime, skip to Step 6 to evaluate whether switching back makes sense.
+If you've opted for the new regime, skip to Step 6 to check whether switching back makes sense.

-This guide walks you through every step of planning your 80C investments for FY 2026-27 — from auditing what is already covered to choosing the right instruments for your risk profile.
+This guide walks through planning your 80C investments for FY 2026-27, starting with auditing what's already covered and moving to choosing the right instruments for your risk profile.

 What You Need Before You Start